rebus-org/RebusSamples/README.md

 * [Integration sample](/Integration) - demonstrates how calling an external web service can be made more robust
 * [Unit of work sample](/UnitOfWork) - demonstrates how a proper unit of work can be hooked into Rebus in all the right places
 * [Rabbit MQ topics sample](/RabbitTopics) - demonstrates how Rebus' low-level topics API can be used with the RabbitMQ transport to do pub/sub with wildcards
+* [OWIN Web Host](/OwinWebHost) - demonstrates how Rebus can be configured to host an OWIN endpoint

 ### Scaleout samples